ebalogun01/EV-EcoSim/README.md

 ### feeder_population

-Scripts for population base feeder models with time-varying loads and resources
+Scripts for populating base feeder models with time-varying loads and resources. feeder_population.py generates the necessary files for a co-simulation run based on the parameters specified in config.txt.

 ### test_cases

-Co-simulation cases
+Co-simulation cases.